Afro-Dominicans (Dominica): Origins

 The word "Kwéyòl" designates that Creole dialect of Dominica.

 History

+Prior to the 1760s, Dominica remained a less attractive destination for the transatlantic slave trade, overshadowed by prosperous sugar-producing islands sugar islands like Barbados, Antigua, St. Kitts, Guadeloupe and Martinique.
+Most enslaved individuals who arrived in early Dominica were Caribbean-born, having been redistributed from established trading hubs rather than transported directly from Africa.
+Under French control, Dominica operated according to Louis XVI’s Code Noir of 1685, a legal framework that codified the status and treatment of enslaved persons.
+By 1745, Dominica’s population had grown to 3,032 with enslaved individuals making up the majority.

 During British rule of Dominica, at least 100,000 slaves were brought to the island, 40,000 of whom arrived between 1763 and 1778.
 As of the 1760s, 10,551 slaves were imported.
 Many of the slaves brought to Dominica were traded with growers on Guadeloupe, Martinique and St. Lucia.
 With the French reoccupation of the island between 1778 and mid-May 1783, only one slave ship in late 1781 arrived in Dominica.
 After the British reoccupation between May 1783 and late 1789, the slave trade resumed and 38,328 new slaves were brought to Dominica.
 In the 1790s, 11,776 more slaves arrived.
 The large number of slaves in Dominica in 1795 prompted a slave rebellion, influenced by the Haitian Revolution, called Colihault Uprising.
 The revolt was not successful and in the first eight years of the 19th century, 7,734 more African slaves arrived in Dominica.